Should Nifty 50 be your only choice to play passive? What if a smarter fund can return better than the Nifty 50 or the Nifty 100, but:

 There are no index funds that currently have the Nifty Low Vol as the underlying.
 You can invest in this index only through the ETF route – ICICI Prudential Nifty Low Vol 30.
 You will need a demat and trading account in order to invest in the index.

-The important metric to consider in ETFs is the tracking error – on this count, IPru Low Vol ETF does well and has a low tracking error.
+An important metric to consider in ETFs in India is the tracking error – on this count, IPru Low Vol ETF does well and has a low tracking error.
 The ETF does not have very high trading volumes, given that it is a relatively unknown index and therefore sees limited interest.
 In the past six months, traded value has averaged about Rs 82 lakh.
 Trading may be erratic on some days, however; there have been days where traded values have been Rs 2-5 lakh.
 We’re still comfortable despite lower volumes as it has not impacted tracking error.

 Besides, the ETF’s market price tracks the NAV on most occasions, barring exceptional periods such as the March 2020 lows and into April 2020.
 This deviation has now narrowed.
 This also means any inelasticity in demand-supply is not sharp enough to impact price.